 Living Resource

-Ultimate Guide to Open Source AI Models
+The Ultimate Guide to Open Source & Open-Weight AI Models

 A practical, no-nonsense guide for founders, engineers, and AI teams deciding which open source or open-weight models are actually worth testing — by workload, benchmark profile, license fit, and hardware reality.

-Last reviewed: May 14, 2026 Best for: model selection, evaluation, deployment planning Maintained as: evergreen reference
+Last reviewed: June 23, 2026 Best for: model selection, evaluation, deployment planning Maintained as: evergreen reference

 Illustration of open AI model categories including language, coding, agents, multimodal, image, and video.